Friedrich Merz: Asylum, migration and integration

 Merz says he sees limiting irregular migration as the most important task after the 2025 German federal election.
 Merz criticized Angela Merkel's policy of open borders during the 2015 European migrant crisis.
 In 2024, Merz called for asylum seekers to be comprehensively rejected directly at the border.
 (Note: The right to seek and to enjoy in other countries asylum from persecution is a human right, as defined in article 14 of the Universal Declaration of Human Rights by the United Nations (UN).
 Germany became a full member of the UN on 18 September 1973.
 Furthermore, article 16a of the German constitution states that politically persecuted persons have the right to asylum (Politisch Verfolgte genießen Asylrecht), and as Chancellor of Germany, Merz has sworn to "uphold and defend the constitution" ("das Grundgesetz [...] wahren und verteidigen"), as set out in article 56 of that same constitution, just like Olaf Scholz, the previous Chancellor of Germany, had.)
 He believes this would send a signal that would lead to less irregular migration.
 In a 2024 debate about the capacity to accept refugees into Germany, Merz referred to the statement by Saxony's Minister-President Michael Kretschmer, who had spoken out in favour of accepting a maximum of 60,000–100,000 refugees per year.
 Merz explained that Kretschmer's statement roughly describes "what we can still achieve today with our integration power".

 Merz's CDU seeks to speed up visa processing for foreign skilled workers.

-In October 2023, following the October 7 attacks, Merz said Germany could not accept Palestinian refugees from Gaza, stating, "We have enough antisemitic young men in the country".
+In October 2023, following the October 7 attacks by Hamas on Israel, Merz said Germany could not accept Palestinian refugees from Gaza, stating, "We have enough antisemitic young men in the country".
 In December 2024, Merz called for deportations of illegal Syrian immigrants to Syria and a freeze on new admissions of refugees.
 As chancellor, he aims to "regularly deport" people to Afghanistan and Syria.